hannseman/homebridge-mi-hygrothermograph/README.md

 On MacOS `hcitool` can't be used since MacOS does not provide a way to read the MAC-address of a BLE device.
 Instead MacOS assigns a device unique identifier for each BLE device in the format of `5C61F8CE-9F0B-4371-B996-5C9AE0E0D14B`.
-This identifier can be found using iOS apps like [nRF Connect](https://itunes.apple.com/us/app/nrf-connect/id1054362403) or MacOS tools like [Bluetooth Explorer](https://developer.apple.com/bluetooth/).
+This identifier can be found using MacOS tools like [Bluetooth Explorer](https://developer.apple.com/bluetooth/).
 Use this identifier as `address` in the configuration file.

 ### Timeout